rahulagg02/ebay-product-search/README.md

 ## Tradeoffs

 * Used in-memory caching for tokens instead of something persistent (kept it simple for this scope)
-* UI is intentionally minimal — focused more on functionality than design polish
+* UI is intentionally minimal, focused more on functionality than design polish
 * No global state management since the app is small

 ---